Local audit for agent-written tests

 MCP closes the loop

-MCP tools let the agent run the workflow, read structured failures, fix the code, and rerun without dropping back to pasted logs.
+MCP tools let the agent run tests, read structured failures, fix code, and rerun without dropping back to pasted logs.

 Learn more